 Davies added, “On behalf of the board, we wish Margaret the very best in her retirement and consulting activities.”
 By the way, if you’re wondering how to estimate your future social security benefits, look for an social security office locations near you at socialsecurityretire.org.
 Speaking of security, home automation is now trendy for home users — you can find out more.

 Katie Martel has been with CFSC since 2009.
 She started as Affiliate Manager and was promoted to Grant Manager and Firewise Liaison in 2012.
 She has administered dozens of subgrants in the southern California region and provides technical assistance to a wide variety of organizations.

 Katie provides training on grants management, organizational development and fire prevention programs.
+Assistance with Hinesville Georgia social security card recovery is also available.
 As Firewise Liaison, Katie approves applications from communities around the state who wish to qualify and be recognized as Firewise Communities.
 She assists community leaders through the steps of becoming nationally recognized and works with state and local fire agencies to encourage meaningful collaboration with the communities.

 Katie holds a bachelor’s degree in English from California State University Los Angeles and is certified in federal grants management and nonprofit management.

 CFSC is a statewide non-profit organization.
 It currently receives grants from federal agencies to provide subgrants to fire safe councils and other organizations using CFSC’s innovative online Grants Clearinghouse system that began in 2004.
 Recognized throughout the industry for its comprehensive programs, CFSC administers and monitors the subgrants, from application to closeout, in accordance with the federal grant regulations.
 CFSC staff provides unparalleled technical assistance and training to applicants and grantees.